pihunigam/ng5-todolist/README.md

-# ng5-todolist
-Angular 5 - To do list
+# Angular5 - To do list

+## Setup
+- Just clone repo and run npm-install
+- Then ng serve